They have no food for Pesach - The Yeshiva World

 For years, I worked to provide for the family.
 Now, I have massive shoulder pain that stops me from doing physical labor.

-How will I pay for the seder?
+How will I pay for Yom Tov?
 I do not know where to turn for help!

 Brothers and sisters, please open your hearts and have mercy on an impoverished family.
 We need help immediately.